behnazkhalili84/behnazkhalili84/README.md

 - 👋 Hi, I’m behnaz
-- 👀 I’m interested in java
+- 👀 I’m interested in programming
 - 🌱 I’m currently work at behsazan mellat co. as a designer and developer
 - 💞️ I’m looking to collaborate on java and spring project